kivy/kivy-ios/README.rst

 Fatal error: "stdio.h" file not found
     You need to install the Command line tools: `xcode-select --install`

-You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE)...
+You must build with bitcode disabled (Xcode setting ENABLE_BITCODE should be No).
     We don't support bitcode.
-You need to go to the your project setting, and disable bitcode
+You need to go to the project setting, and disable bitcode.

 Support
 -------